apollo

 • Before going to sleep, try to raise your bedhead so that your head and chest are higher than your feet.
 Do not use piles of pillows.
 Instead, one raised block is fine.
 This will not allow the stomach acid to backflow through your food pipe.

 • Avoid alcohol and smoking.
-Alcohol can raise the production of stomach acid leading to heartburn and acid reflux.
+Alcohol can raise the production of stomach acid, leading to heartburn and acid reflux.
 On the other hand, smoking damages the sphincter, which prevents backflow of the stomach acid back into the food pipe.

-• Include high fibre-containing foods, berries, cherries, leafy green vegetables (kale, spinach) and black peppers in your meal.
+• Include high fibre-containing foods, berries, cherries, leafy green vegetables (kale, spinach) and black pepper in your meal.
 These foods are full of antioxidants, calcium and vitamin B 12 that can help cope with the long-term effects of the medicine.

 bannner image